top of page

 Wassily Kandinsky, Color Study, Squares with Concentric Circles

-Russian born artist Wassily Kandinsky was scorned by both the Soviet and Nazi regimes.
-He left Germany when the Nazis closed down the school where he taught.
-He died in Paris.
-He is now known as the father of abstract painting.
+Russian-born artist Wassily Kandinsky was scorned by both the Soviet and Nazi regimes.
+After the Nazis closed down the Bauhaus school where he taught, he left Germany and eventually passed away in Paris.
+Today, he is widely celebrated as the father of abstract painting.

 painting by Max Beckmann